MattiusW/MyApp/README.md

 # MyApp
 I've working Spring app to portfolio

-This will be a soldier management application where you can create, delete, and update soldier.
-You can send them on missions to gain experience and money.
-You can also generate reports upon mission completion, unlock new missions, and purchase new soldiers.
+This will be a game shop management application where you can create, read, update and delete game.
+Standard option for Admin.
+But User can view game, add to cart, delete, view and buy products.